SachitaPatel/ChatbotStart/README.md

 # <a href="https://github.com/SachitaPatel/SPChatbotStart" target="_blank">Sachita Patel Order Bot</a>

+I forked this repository to get all the base files frpm Richard's respository.
 I got the user interface for the web from a Mobile Application Development Course Assignment.

 ## SPChatBotStart